 The German Christmas atmosphere is indeed special.
-People in Germany simply love to celebrate Christmas, and this is reflected in decorations in the streets, on houses, and in shopping centres.
-Besides that, the city of Berlin changes into a small little Christmas-fairytale at the end of November because all around town you will see wonderful, cheerful Christmas markets with lots of food, gifts, and crafts.
-This is indeed a "Winter Magic" time for the whole family.
+People in Germany simply love to celebrate Christmas, and this is reflected by decorations in the streets, on houses, and in shopping centres.
+The city of Berlin changes into a small little Christmas-fairytale at the end of November, all around town you will see wonderful, cheerful Christmas markets with lots of food, gifts and crafts.
+This indeed is a magical time for the whole family.

-Weihnachtszauber at Gendarmenmarkt attracts 600.000 people every winter.
-Located near such landmarks as The Deutsche Dom, the Konzerthaus, and the Franzozische Friedrichstadtkirche, it is especially popular due to handmade gifts and various kinds of art.
+Weihnachtszauber at Gendarmenmarkt attracts 600,000 people every winter.
+Located near such landmarks as The Deutsche Dom, the Konzerthaus, and the Franzozische Friedrichstadtkirche is especially popular due to handmade gifts and various kinds of art.
 Don't leave without trying local treats like white chocolate milk, fried apple or unique cheeses.
-Also, check out a huge Christmas tree, and live entertainment.
+Also, check out the huge Christmas tree and live entertainment.

-Winterwelt am Potsdamer Platz is visited by 2,5 million people every holiday season.
+Winterwelt am Potsdamer Platz is visited by 2.5 million people every holiday season.
 Activities include sliding down a large snowy mountain, ice skating, and Eisstockschießen (a game similar to curling).
-It is open since early November.
+It opens in early November.